Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 Sushi tastes especially fresh in Hokkaido

-If you enjoy eating crab, you definitely must try Hokkaido crab.
-I recommend Kaniya Sapporo Crab House (Main Branch) as the place to go.
+If you love crab, you absolutely have to try Hokkaido crab.
+I recommend the Kaniya Sapporo Crab House (Main Branch) as an address.
 The cost per person varies depending on the menu and ranges between 6,000 yen and 20,000 yen.
-It is somewhat on the pricier side, but the visit is definitely worth it!
-In addition to the quality of the food, the atmosphere of the restaurant speaks for itself.
+It is on the pricier side, but a visit is definitely worth it!
+Besides the quality of the food, the atmosphere of the restaurant also stands out.

 Kaniya Sapporo Crab House (Main Branch): https://maps.app.goo.gl/89WZdyCgMknxE7PG8